 Scheduling Options

-To ensure access to as many students as possible, you can only reserve GSRs one week in advance in 30-minute time blocks for up to a maximum of 90 minutes reserved at one time.
+To ensure access to as many students as possible, you can only reserve GSRs one week in advance in 30-minute time blocks for up to 90 minutes reserved at one time.

 For example:

-Students are only allowed to have 90 minutes of their future reservations booked at any time.
-For example, if you have three 30-minute slots reserved, as soon as that first 30-minute reservation passes you will be able to reserve another 30-minute slot.
+Students can only have 90 minutes of their future reservations booked at any time.
+For example, if you have three 30-minute slots reserved, as soon as that first 30-minute reservation passes, you can reserve another 30-minute slot.

 Use It or Lose It

 Groups who have reserved a room must show up within 10 minutes of their scheduled time.
-If they don’t, they can lose their room reservation to another group.
+They can lose their room reservation to another group if they don’t.

 Instant On-site Booking of Open Rooms